tungstenfabric/docs/release/releases/R21.12/index.rst

 Starting in Tungsten Fabric Release R21.12, you can update Tungsten Fabric through Kubernetes and/or Red Hat OpenShift.
 You can use this procedure to update Tungsten Fabric deployed by the Tungsten Fabric (TF) Operator.

-For more information see: LINK MISSING
+For more information see: `OpenShift Operator Upgrade`_

 Configure MTU For Virtual Networks